IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 **NOTE: The clusterrole, and SCC are global and may be used by other clusters.
 They can only be deleted when no other LSF operators are deployed.**

+OpenShift users can delete the LSF operator from the GUI.

 ## Storage
-Persistent storage will be needed in production environments where job loss is not acceptable.
 A Persistent Volume (PV) should be created before deploying the chart.
 A dynamic volume is not recommended because the configuration and job state is persisted on the volume.
+Backing up this volume backs up the cluster.
 Consult the storage configuration documentation to setup the PV.
 The sample definition below is for a NFS based persistent volume.
+Note the use of labels to identify this PV.
+These can be used when deploying the LSF cluster to control which statically created PV to use.
 ```yaml
 apiVersion: v1
 kind: PersistentVolume